1971 Okinawa Reversion Agreement: Final stages

-The United States had informed Japan that reversion was possible if in the event of an emergency, nuclear weapons were allowed in Okinawa.
-The issue was brought forth by the United States as an ultimatum.
+The US had informed Japan that reversion was possible if in the event of an emergency, nuclear weapons were allowed in Okinawa.
+The issue was brought forth by the US as an ultimatum.
 Japan complied, but the ultimatum brought up complications on what was considered an emergency that warranted nuclear weapons.
 Although Japan did not believe such an emergency would ever occur, its goal for total denuclearization had failed.
-The United States also sought for fair competition with Japanese wool textile manufacturers.
-Because economy and government are intertwined, America pressed for regulations on wool manufacturers.
+The US also sought for fair competition with Japanese wool textile manufacturers.
+Because economy and government are intertwined, the US pressed for regulations on wool manufacturers.
 Since the issue of reversion became tied to trade, top-secret discussions took place at the White House and ended with an agreement to meet with other countries concerning the General Agreement on Tariffs and Trade in which Japan promised to support the Americans' search for fair trade.

 China criticized the reversion of sovereignty because of its claims on the area, based on ancient Chinese maritime logs, simplified Chinese: 顺风相送; traditional Chinese: 順風相送; pinyin: Shùnfēng Xiāngsòng.
 Its references were judged insufficiently credible to validate their claim.
 The historical circumstances remain a subject of debate.

 Reaction in Japan

 The agreements sparked controversy in both Okinawa and mainland Japan for different reasons.
 Despite the desire of many inhabitants of the islands for independence, the Japanese government decided to negotiate the reversion of the prefecture back to its control.
 The document was not ratified in Japan until November 24, 1971, by the National Diet.
-Even before the discussions, the Ryukyu independence movement aimed to have Okinawa independent from both America and Japan.
-In Tokyo, a group of radical students discontent with American military presence in Okinawa, rioted using Molotov cocktails and steel pipes, killing a police officer.
+Even before the discussions, the Ryukyu independence movement aimed to have Okinawa independent from both the US and Japan.
+In Tokyo, a group of radical students discontent with American military presence in Okinawa rioted using Molotov cocktails and steel pipes, killing a police officer.
 The Koza riot was another example of the social unrest that took place in Japan during that time.
 American military forces reported that the reversion of sovereignty created a new and challenging environment for military forces to deal with.